 - : the firewall is disconnected,

 - 6

-- the firewall has never been connected to the SMC server.
+- ${}^{\prime\prime}$ : the firewall has never been connected to the SMC server.

 Scroll the mouse over the icons to display a tooltip detailing the health status for each firewall.
-For more information on health indicators, refer to the section on Health indicators in the Stormshield Network User Configuration Manual.
+For more information on health indicators, refer to the section on Health indicators in the SNS User guide.